da667/Ciderpress/readme.md

 	* hostname for the instance (important if you plan on using letsencrypt -- more on that later)
 	* whether or not you want to use LetsEncrypt or a self-signed SSL cert
 	* maximum file upload size
-	* a single IP address or subnet that is authorized to access wp-admin
 	* enabling weekly patching/system reboot, weekly backups and a weekly job to trim backups older than 90 days

 * running `mysql_secure_installation` queries to ensure test users and instances are properly removed